ItIzYe/atm/README.md

 ##NOTIFICATION

 This project will not get updates anymore.
-I used it to mark the basics for <a href="https://github.com/ItIzYe/WebApp">WebApp</a>
+I used it to mark the basics for my <a href="https://github.com/ItIzYe/WebApp">WebApp</a>
+project.
+If you have any questions about this project, feel free to contact me